maknarfanar/earthworks-lidar/README.md

 https://gis1.oit.ohio.gov/geodatadownload/

 A list of tiles used in this study are in this repo under the tiles_and_weights folder.
 To acquire the data one needs to access the site and look for the tile IDs from the tile_and_weights folder.
 This direct link to the DEM files by county may be useful for gathering these: https://gis1.oit.ohio.gov/ZIPARCHIVES_III/ELEVATION/3DEP/DEM/

+Weights for the baseline model and the baseline model+HPF are included in the tiles_and_weights folder.
+See the paper for more information.
+The Jupyter Notebooks contain sections that can be uncommented to load the weights.
+Make certain you assign the CAE architecture to "model" before loading weights.

 ## Geographic Focus
 - Ohio